charlescrable/HandscrollViewer-OpenSeadragon-Extension/README.md

 ### DZI Images Metadata Objects Array `siteDziImages`

-The HanscrollViewer class requires that an array of DZI image metadata object literals exist referenced by a variable named `siteDziImages`.
+The HanscrollViewer class requires that an array named `siteDziImages` of DZI image metadata object literals exist.
 Each DZI image metadata object literal defines the necessary information about each scroll image that can be displayed in the current website.

 In the demonstration website the `siteDziImages` array is defined in the HandscrollViewerDemo1DziImages.js file.
 The beginning of the array is shown below: